infokiller/web-search-navigator/README.md

 ## Keybindings

+> NOTE:
+>
+> - Shortcuts for navigation to tabs (images, news, etc.) only work when the tab
+>   is visible.
-_Note: All shortcuts can be customized to your liking via options._
+> - All shortcuts can be customized to your liking via options

 | Shortcuts                                                                                                                                                      | Action                                              |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------- |